chandanagrawal22198/github-slideshow/_posts/0000-01-02-chandanagrawal22198.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our new-1 slide!"
 ---
 This is my awesome slide
 Use the left arrow to go back!